teachingaway/teachingaway.github.io/_posts/2014-08-28-removal-of-public-pacer-records.md

 share: true
 ---

 PACER, the public archive of court filings and decisions, recently deleted thousands of documents.
-Their explanation makes little sense:
+Their excuse is that the old records use a different database schema.

 > As a result of these architectural changes, the locally developed legacy case management systems in the five courts listed below are now incompatible with PACER; therefore, the judiciary is no longer able to provide electronic access to the closed cases on those systems.

-Yes, database schema changes are annoying.
-Its the type of work that wastes an afternoon or two.
-But its not the type of insurmountable challenge that justifies the deletion of thousands of public court documents.
+This doesn't makes sense.
+Database schema changes are annoying.
+Its the type of work that might wastes an afternoon or two.
+But its not the type of insurmountable challenge that justifies the deleting thousands of public court documents.

 <img src="/images/pacer-records-deleted.png">